Applied Reconciliation: Indigenous Partnership Building

 • 2018-2022 - Through the STREAM partnership (Sequencing the Rivers for Environmental Assessment and Monitoring) with WWF-Canada, ECCC and the University of Guelph, Living Lakes Canada trained 19 Indigenous partners in CABIN-STREAM protocols, building local capacity in aquatic health assessments.
 The Living Lakes Canada team travelled to deliver the trainings on partners’ traditional territories and also provided ongoing support for data collections and analysis, fostering continuing relationships with our partners.

-2018 pilot STREAM-CABIN Training in Smithers, BC.
-LLC Photo
+2018 pilot STREAM-CABIN Training in Smithers, B.C.
+Living Lakes Canada Photo

 • 2017 - Shortly after incorporating as an independent charity, Living Lakes Canada hosted a Water Data Dialogue conference with experts from across America to explore open source data for increased transparency and data democracy at the local community level, while honouring Indigenous data sovereignty.
 Plenary speaker Dr Christopher Horsethief, Ktunaxa research professor, laid the groundwork for the Columbia Basin Water Hub, which is guided by the First Nations principles of OCAP® (Ownership, Control, Access, Possession).
 Living Lakes Canada applies the First Nations principles of OCAP® to all our work where water data is collected on the traditional territories of First Nations, and to do so, funds the certification of all staff in the Fundamentals of OCAP® course.